palpen/ProgrammingNotes/linux.md

 ## 2. Fundamental Concepts

-What is an operating system
+What is an operating system?

 What is a kernel?
 How is it different from an operating system?